 Max is a corporate partner with law firm gunnercooke, helping SMEs and start-ups (as well as larger companies) scale their businesses, and also provides strategic consulting advice to businesses and business owners.
 Max is married with three daughters and lives in London.

-Jared has been Headteacher in inner city Battersea for nearly seven years.
+Jared has been Headteacher in inner city Battersea for many years.
 Currently he is Executive Headteacher in two schools; Sacred Heart RC Primary School and St Mary's Catholic Primary School.
 All his schools have been in areas of deprivation with large percentages of children who have English as a second language.
-Jared has two young children and in his spare time he enjoys sport and reading.
+Jared has two children and in his spare time he enjoys sport and reading.

-Ossie is owner and director of Aquify, suppliers of water filtration systems to restaurants, corporates and homes.
+Ossie is a co-director of Aquify, suppliers of water filtration systems to restaurants, corporates and homes.
 He was previously General Manager and Wine Buyer at The River Cafe where, with his mother Rose Gray, he set up Cooks in Schools, a charity advocating the raising of standards for school meals.
 Ossie has three children and lives in west London.

 Ben is Deputy Chief Executive at Sustain; the alliance for better food and farming.
-In 2015 he worked with Jamie Oliver’s team to set up of the Children’s Health Fund and get the government to adopt a sugary drinks tax.
-Ben is a founding member of the Sustainable Food Cities network and came up with the idea for the Capital Growth project, supported by the Mayor of London, to create 2,012 food growing spaces in London by 2012.
-He edited food magazine, The Jellied Eel, a runner up at the 2012 Guild of Food Writers awards.
+In 2015, he worked with Jamie Oliver’s team to set up of the Children’s Health Fund and get the government to adopt a sugary drinks tax.
+Ben came up with the idea for the Capital Growth project to create 2,012 food growing spaces in London by 2012.